jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 9 - Co-ordination, Scheduling and resource management.md

 }
 ```

-The above code means that we can restrict
+The above code means that we can have compute nodes work on *more* than one element of work